Infomaker/NPWriterPluginBundle/plugins/se.infomaker.newspilot.notify/README.md

 `integrationService` corresponds to Newspilot Integration Service.
 ### Filtering
 `filter` is used to filter documents to be sent to the Newspilot Integration Service.
 If the filter matches the criterias the article will be sent to the Newspilot Integration Service
-* `query` is an xpath telling what in the newsItem to filter on.The xpath HAS to have a namspace prefix for the default namespace (like `wr` above) and use the ils prefix for http://www.infomaker.se/lookupservice.
+* `query` is an xpath telling what in the newsItem to filter on.
+There are three namespace prefixes defined they are `im = 'http://www.infomaker.se/newsml/1.0'`, `idf = 'http://www.infomaker.se/idf/1.0'` and `newsml = 'http://iptc.org/std/nar/2006-10-01/'`.
+Any other namespace prefix will be resolved to `http://iptc.org/std/nar/2006-10-01/`.
+The xpath HAS to use a namspace prefix for the default namespace (like `newsml` above).
 * `type` is the kind of comparison to filter with.
 The possible values are `EXISTS`, `NOT_EXISTS`, `EQUALS`, `NOT_EQUALS`, `DATE_OLDER_THAN`, `DATE_YOUNGER_THAN`.
 * `value` is the value to compare the value with if `EQUALS` or `NOT_EQUALS` is used or the number of days if `DATE_OLDER_THAN` or `DATE_YOUNGER_THAN` is used.